Surat Huseynov: Ganja revolt

-Escape, conviction and later release
+Escape, extradition and conviction

 Surat Huseynov, now Prime Minister, reportedly expressed dissatisfaction with Heydar Aliyev signing the so-called "Contract of the Century" with the international oil consortium AIOC, which allowed Western companies to extract Azerbaijani oil in the Caspian Sea.
 According to Huseynov, such infringement of Russian interests in the region would not lead to positive outcomes for Azerbaijan.
 Some saw that as a manifestation of Huseynov's pro-Russian agenda which went back to his active contacts with Russian military commanders in 1990–1993.
 On 5 October 1994, riot squads reportedly accompanied by Huseynov's units attempted a coup d'état, supported by the military, against Aliyev, which was immediately suppressed.
 Huseynov fled to Russia.

 Negotiations with the Russian government resulted in Huseynov's extradition to Azerbaijan on 26 March 1997, where he was charged with treason and attempted coup, among other crimes.
 The arrest was performed simultaneously with the signing of the Treaty of Friendship and Cooperation between Azerbaijan and Russia, and a contract by which the Russian oil company LUKoil was to exploit the oil field of Yalama.
-On 15 February 1999, Surat Huseynov was sentenced to life in prison (highest form of punishment in Azerbaijan).
+On 15 February 1999, Surat Huseynov was sentenced to life in prison, the highest form of punishment in Azerbaijan.

+Release and death

 In 2004, under pressure from the Organization for Security and Co-operation in Europe, President Ilham Aliyev pardoned him.
-Huseynov was released and now lives a secluded life in the town of Buzovna, near Baku.
+Huseynov was released and later lived a secluded life in the town of Buzovna, near Baku.

+On 31 July 2023, Huseynov, who was suffering from stomach and kidney problems, travelled to Istanbul, Turkey on a flight from Moscow, to seek medical treatment.
+He died from gastrointestinal bleeding upon landing at Istanbul Airport at the age of 64.